tgjohnst/solarsteinn/README.md

 ![Solarsteinn Logo](images/solarsteinn_logo.jpg)

 **Sólarsteinn** is a framework for running a **Valheim** dedicated server on pre-emptible public cloud instances (AWS Spot).
-It consists of an Ansible playbook and a CloudFormation Template that can get a Valheim server (and associated infrastructure) up and running with one click!
+It will consist of an Ansible playbook and a CloudFormation Template that can get a Valheim server (and associated infrastructure) up and running on a clean AWS account with one click!

+**Current progress:** The CloudFormation template, which brings up the server instance and all necessary infrastructure, is complete and tested working - you can use it freely to bring up a bare server.
+The server configuration playbook is not complete, and I've paused development due to time constraints, so installation and configuration of Valheim Dedicated Server is currently up to the user.
+I may revisit this project in the future as a more generalized, valheim-independent way to spin up a dedicated server.

 The word Sólarsteinn (Icelandic) refers to the legendary sunstones, which the vikings supposedly used to find the sun through clouds while navigating under a completely overcast sky.

-## Project Status

-The CloudFormation template is currently fully tested and working!
-This will create the bare server, though without Valheim dedicated server installed or configured.

-I am currently working on the ansible playbooks to install, configure, and control the dedicated server itself.

 ## Basic Architecture